azure-ad-b2c/samples/policies/encrypted-profile/README.md

 ## B2C Custom Policy explained

 ### Signup encryption
 During **signup** there are two steps in the UserJourney that first calls the REST API to encrypt the attributes and then (re)writes them.
 The reason that this is not done in a `ValidationTechnicalProfile` step is that if you plan to extend this and capture more info in secondary UX pages, you need to do it after all user input is captured.
-It is also worth noting that the (re)write is responsible for removing the `signInNAmes.emailAddress` and replacing it with `signInNames.username`.
+It is also worth noting that the (re)write is responsible for removing the `signInNAmes.emailAddress` and replacing it with `signInNames.userid`.
+We don't use `signInNames.username` as that has a max length limit of 64 chars while using another name, like `userid` gives us 100 chars to persist.
+From a functional perspective, it doesn't matter.

 ```xml
 <!-- next 2 steps are only executed during SignUp.
 It calls the REST API to encrypt and rewrites the persisted values -->